lfit/releng-global-jjb/README.md

 Required parameters:

 **project**: is the project repo as defined in source control.
+**doc-project**: is the name of the doc project repo as defined in source control.
-**project-name**: is a custom name to call the job in Jenkins.
+                 It will possibly be the same as `project`. (default: 'docs') **project-name**: is a custom name to call the job in Jenkins.
 **build-node**: is the name of the builder to use when building (Jenkins label).